jhercule127/missing-course/vim.md

 - x delete character (equal do dl)
 - s substitute character (equal to cl)

+### Modifiers
+You can use modifiers to change the meaning of a noun.
+Some modifiers are `i`, which means "inner" or "inside" , and `a` which means "around"

+- `ci(` change the contents inside the current pair of parentheses
+- `ci[` change the contents inside the current pair of square brackets
+- `da'` delete a single quoted string, including the surrounding single quotes

+### Visual Mode

 **How to copy and paste?**

 Press `y` to copy / “yank” (some other commands like d also copy)